The Early Years

 1951 to these .au files on the Web, being processed a couple of times along the road...)

-My father is a very good singer (Frank Sinatra/Bing Crosby style) and had a few hit records in the late 40's.
+My father was a very good singer (Frank Sinatra/Bing Crosby style) and had a few hit records in the late 40's.
 The

 and then began a career in personal management.